Boulboulouboule/docker/php7_apache/readme.md

 default is the default name of a docker machine.

-You can find the docker-machine installed on your computer by typing the following command
+You can find the docker-machine active on your computer by typing the following command

-> ``docker-machine ls``
+> ``docker-machine active``